visageeee/alephone-sprintathon/README.md

 ```

 ### Windows
+Sprintathon is yet to be tested on anything but Linux.
+If you build it for other systems please provide feedback on how well it runs.

 Install Visual Studio 2022 with the **Desktop development with C++** workload,
 Git and [vcpkg](https://github.com/microsoft/vcpkg).
 Bootstrap vcpkg and enable